 In time- and angle-resolved photoemission spectroscopy \cite{boschini_time-resolved_2024}, ideally suited to map photon-dressed band structures in bulk, the concomitant occurrence of final-state photodressing of photoemitted electrons, known as Volkov states \cite{saathoff_laser-assisted_2008}, complicates a simple interpretation of spectral features spaced by multiples of the photon frequency as Floquet sidebands.
-This is one of the main reasons why it took some time to uniquely identify Floquet states in graphene through careful polarization-dependent mapping of the interference of Floquet and Volkov states \cite{merboldt_observation_2025, choi_observation_2025}.
+This is a key reason why a unique identification of Floquet states in graphene required careful polarization-dependent measurements that disentangle Floquet and Volkov contributions via their interference \cite{merboldt_observation_2025, choi_observation_2025}, and have also motivated alternative purely optical approaches to detecting Floquet states \cite{tiwari_first-principle-based_2025, tiwari_robust_2025}.
 Despite much progress, a real-space, energy-resolved probe that can directly detect Floquet gap openings and edge-mode signatures is still missing.